 In the last battle against Papa Doc, B-Rabbit says, "He's shook 'cause ain't such thing as halfway crooks."
 This is a reference to the instrumental playing in the background, from the rap duo Mobb Deep's "Shook Ones Pt.
 II."
 The chorus is, "There ain't no such thing as half-way crooks, scared to death, they scared to look, they shook."
 The same song is played in the opening scene, when Jimmy is practicing in the bathroom.

 8 Mile (2002) was originally considered to have an unofficial follow-up movie, titled "Southpaw," with Eminem reprising his role, now as a down-on-his-luck lightweight left-handed boxer trying to regain custody of his daughter.
 The script eventually evolved and that idea was scrapped.
-However, the film was eventually made and was released in 2015, with Jake Gyllenhaal starring in the lead role.
+However, the film was eventually made and was released in 2015, with Jake Gyllenhaal starring in the lead role with Eminem producing the soundtrack.